 Cell Service: None

 Profound Patagonian winds tear into my tent as I slowly realize that sleep is a fleeting possibility.
 Rest, however, is of little concern.
 Because I will soon be watching the sun rise over a pastel-blue bay of untainted water.
 The mountains at my back will burn orange as the crack of calving glaciers echo softly in the distance.

-The Huemul Circuit Trek is one of Patagonia’s best hidden hiking gems, but it won’t stay hidden forever.
+The Huemul Circuit hike is one of Patagonia’s best-hidden gems, but it won’t stay hidden forever.

 It is just too devastatingly beautiful to remain a secret.

 This four day, 64 kilometer (40 mile) Huemul Circuit hike will take you over intensely windy mountain passes and reward you with remarkable views of the vast South Patagonian Ice Fields.
 Its unmarked trails will lead you across sprawling glaciers, over roaring icy rivers, and bring you to the shore of a glacial bay full of impressive icebergs.

 The trek is only a short walk from the transient backpacker town of El Chaltén Argentina, where most hikers flock to experience the majestic Fitz Roy and it’s neighboring trails and lakes.
 Because of this, the Huemul Circuit hike and its undeniable beauty are often overlooked.

 Each day will be physically grueling and mentally taxing.
 The weather on the Huemul Circuit can be erratic and relentless.
 This trek is going to take careful preparation, which is why I’ve created this detailed guide to keep you on track.